adenijialiuadeyemi/interactive-gallery/backend/README.md

 # 🖼️ Interactive Gallery API (Backend)

-Welcome to the backend service for **The Interactive Gallery** — a full-stack image browsing app that allows users to explore Unsplash images, save their favorites, comment, and like them.
+Welcome to the backend service for **The Interactive Gallery** — a Full-Stack image browsing app that allows users to explore Unsplash images, save their favorites, comment, and like them.
 Built to demonstrate robust backend architecture with a clean and developer-friendly API.

 ---